akkadotnet/akka.net/docs/articles/networking/serialization.md

 ## Danger of polymorphic serializer
 One of the danger of polymorphic serializers is the danger of unsafe object type injection into the serialization-deserialization chain.
+This issue applies to any type of polymorphic serializer, including JSON, BinaryFormatter, etc. In Akka, this issue primarily affects developers who allow third parties to pass messages directly to unsecured Akka.Remote endpoints, a [practice that we do not encourage](https://getakka.net/articles/remoting/security.html#akkaremote-with-virtual-private-networks).

+Generally, there are two approaches you can take to alleviate this problem:
+1. Implement a schema-based serialization that are contract bound, which is more expensive to setup at first but fundamentally faster and more secure.
+2. Implement a filtering or blacklist to block dangerous types.

+An example of using a schema-based serialization in Akka can be read under the title "Using Google Protocol Buffers to Version State and Messages" in [this documentation](https://petabridge.com/cluster/lesson3)

-Hyperion attempted to alleviate this by blacklisting a set of potentially dangerous types from being deserialized:
+Hyperion chose to implement the second approach by blacklisting a set of potentially dangerous types from being deserialized:

 - System.Security.Claims.ClaimsIdentity
 - System.Windows.Forms.AxHost.State